Empowering sustainable transformations: The art of facilitating collective change

 Five key facilitation dimensions

-Effective facilitation can help groups to address these difficulties by balancing the focus across five dimensions: goals, context, relationships, process and content.
+When a group is functioning well, the group dynamics and sense of purpose can bring out the best in people.
+However, groups can also be inefficient and frustrated.
+Effective facilitation can help groups address these difficulties by balancing the focus across five dimensions: goals, context, relationships, process, and content.
 These different areas overlap and impact on each other in practice.
 Good facilitation is about addressing all areas, and not just focusing on one or two in isolation.
 However, as Nick Wright points out in a useful blog post, having explored each area in whatever way or level suits your situation, you are free to focus your efforts on those that need special attention.
 Different questions and reflections can guide group members to assess their performance on each of these different dimensions

 • Goals: In order to achieve results, its important for a group or collaborative to identify the scope and scale of their work together, and what might constitute an improvement.
 For a work team this might be a clear goal, while for a multi-stakeholder catchment group it may be more important to help the group recognise shared aims, aspirations and targets that they want to move towards.
 Useful questions may include topics such as: What will success look like?; What would make a great outcome for you?; How will you know when you have reached it?; or Who or what else is impacted by it and how?

 • Context: Groups need to recognise and understand the context in which they operate.
-This requires helping a group understand and appreciate its members’ different cultural, social, political, and organizational backgrounds, as well as any external factors that may influence the process.
+This requires helping a group understand and appreciate its members’ different cultural, social, political, and organisational backgrounds, as well as any external factors that may influence the process.
 Questions that may uncover key aspects of context include: What factors might affect our group dynamics and decision-making?; What external forces or trends influence our desired outcomes?; Are there any organisational assumptions that we should be aware of?

 • Relationships: Relationships are key to fostering emergence, new thinking and ideas that would not come for individuals or homogeneous groups.
 Change begins and ends with relationships, and a big part of systems change is re-wiring and bringing greater depth (trust) to existing patterns of relationships.
 Good questions to encourage group members to think about relationships could include: Have we got the right people in the room – who is missing?; What is working well in the group’s relationships?; What is creating tension among group members?; How could we resolve conflicting differences?